An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks

 As described previously, Rotation (flipping in this implementation), seems to be not suitable as a general time series data augmentation method.
-The overall accuracy for Rotation, in Table~\ref{tab:results}, shows a decrease in accuracy for all models.
+The overall accuracy for Rotation, in Table~\ref{tab:results_mag}, shows a decrease in accuracy for all models.
 Furthermore, in Table~\ref{tab:recommendation}, Rotation only had the highest average rank for one combination, power data with BLSTM.
 This was the second worst showing next to Permutation in Table~\ref{tab:recommendation}.
 The poor performance of Rotation is intuitive, however.
 The 2018 UCR Time Series Archive contains many shape-based datasets and datasets where flipping is inappropriate.

-\subsubsection{Time Domain Transformations}
+\subsubsection{Time domain transformations}

-Similar to Rotation, Permutation had severe detrimental effects on accuracy.
-However, this is somewhat expected because Permutation breaks the time dependency of the time series and versions of permutation is a common method in surrogate data testing~\cite{Theiler_1992}.
-The only times that it would intuitively make sense for Permutation to be used would be for period time series or very sparse time series.
+Similar to Rotation, Permutation had severely detrimental effects on accuracy.
+However, this is somewhat expected because Permutation breaks the time dependency of the time series.
+The only time that it would intuitively make sense for Permutation to be used would be for periodic time series or very sparse time series.